Daxiongmao87/bazzeye/README.md

 *"Do you want to install Bazzeye as a system service?"*

 The script will automatically generate a valid Systemd service file for your specific user/path and install it.
+**Note:** The service runs as your current user, not root.
+Privileged actions (like reboot) are handled via secure password-less sudo rules configured during setup.

 ## Usage